 As a buyer, one incentive that you should have an eagle eye for is a Debit/Credit card bonus.
 Online malls and sometimes mortar businesses include credit/debit card bonus deals for their customers both existing and prospective ones.

 Depending on the offering, the bonus deal allows you to shop more with less if you use any particular card (Master or Visa) at the point of payment.
 Bonus deals are rare for Verve cards but can be available for malls existing within a defined territory.

 Rainchecks is a borrowed term from the American sport of baseball in 1880 when it was first used.
-It was used in offering spectators another chance to watch a game that was postponed based on reasons beyond control.
+It offered spectators another chance to watch a postponed game based on reasons beyond their control.

 Customers/buyers can likewise request a raincheck voucher in situations when an advertised product cannot be purchased at the very moment in preparation for the time it will be purchased even if the price tag goes lower than that.
 It helps you as a buyer to save up and buy the product even at a lesser price.